4tronix/Picobot2/readme.md

 ================
 Install the Picobot2 library using the Arduino IDE library manager.
-This will also install the following example files within the examples folder of the IDE
+This will also install the following example files within the examples folder of the IDE You will also need to install the FastLED library: In the Arduino IDE, go to the Menu item Sketch/Include Library/Manage Libraries then search for FastLED and select Install.

  - DemoAll - Uses the Mode button to switch between 5 different demos.
    After pressing the button it flashes the LEDs the number of times for